Share this page

 // Owned pointer – only one thing can ‘own’ this pointer at a time

-// This means that when the `Box` leaves its scope, it can be automatically deallocated safely.
+// This means that when the `Box` leaves its scope, it will be automatically deallocated safely.

 let mut mine: Box<i32> = Box::new(3);